gamemachine/tachyon-networking/README.md

 ## Ordered vs Unordered
 The difference here is pretty simple and as you would expect.
 Ordered messages are only delivered in order.
 Unordered are delivered as soon as they arrive.
 Both are reliable.

-## Unreliable
-Unreliable messages have a hot path where there is almost no processing done.
-Reliable messages we have to buffer anyways, so sent/received messages you are just dealign with the body.
-With unreliable you have to send a byte array that is the message plus 1 byte.
-And received messages will also include the 1 byte header.
-You don't touch the header and you can't mess it up because Tachyon will write it on send.
-But you do have to reason about it.
-The alternative is memcpy on send and receive.

 ## Connection management
 Connections are an awkward term to use with udp.
 Because even though they aren't connected like TCP is, the udp api does have a notion of connection.
 So defining connection as something more with application level features really just makes it all more confusing.

-So to make things clear Tachyon connections are just ip addresses that we know about, either ours or from messages received by the other side.
+So to make things clear Tachyon connections mirror udp connections.
 And then we add an Identity abstraction that can be linked to a connection.
 An identity is an integer id and session id created by the application.
-You tell Tachyon what they are, and you tell the client what they are out of band say via https.
+You set an id/session pair on the server, and you tell the client what they are out of band say via https.
 If configured to use identities the client will automatically attempt to link it's identity after connect.
-Regular messages will be dropped until the link is established.
+If the client ip changes it needs to request to be linked again.
+The server when it links first removes any addresses previously linked.
+With identities enabled regular messages are blocked on both ends until identity is established.

 ## Concurrency